kjdv/kgul/README.md

 This also comes in flavours, there is an `Assertf()` for formatted assertion messages in `Fail()` and `Failf()` to unconditionally fail, useful when flow-control rather than an explicit condition signals failure.

-Default behaviour is to print the message to stderr and exit the process with a non-zero exit code.
+Default behaviour is to print the message and a stack trace to stderr and exit the process with a non-zero exit code.
 By calling `OnAssert()` a different failure handler can be installed:

 ```go
 import "github.com/klaasjacobdevries/kgul/runtime/assert"